connectrpc/connect-query-es/README.md

     ParamKey
   >["getNextPageParam"];
   queryKey: ConnectInfiniteQueryKey<I>;
+  queryFn:
-  queryFn: QueryFunction<
+    | QueryFunction<
-    O,
+    MessageShape<O>,
     ConnectInfiniteQueryKey<I>,
-    PartialMessage<I>[ParamKey]
-  >;
+    MessageInitShape<I>[ParamKey]
+  >
+    | SkipToken;
+  structuralSharing: Exclude<UseQueryOptions["structuralSharing"], undefined>;
   initialPageParam: PartialMessage<I>[ParamKey];
-  enabled: boolean;
 };
 ```

-A functional version of the options that can be passed to the `useInfiniteQuery` hook from `@tanstack/react-query`.When called, it will return the appropriate `queryKey`, `queryFn`, and `enabled` flags, as well as a few other parameters required for `useInfiniteQuery`.
+A functional version of the options that can be passed to the `useInfiniteQuery` hook from `@tanstack/react-query`.When called, it will return the appropriate `queryKey`, `queryFn`, and `structuralSharing` flags, as well as a few other parameters required for `useInfiniteQuery`.
 This is useful when interacting with some queryClient methods (like [ensureQueryData](https://tanstack.com/query/latest/docs/reference/QueryClient#queryclientensurequerydata), etc).

 ### `ConnectQueryKey`